 Whether served as part of an assortment of mezes, or small plates, or laid on a bed of couscous as part of a Moroccan meal, kebabs can be found throughout the Middle East and North Africa.

 This pasta dish is a variation of the famous insalata Caprese made up of the season’s freshest tomatoes and basil and fresh mozzarella found on the island of Capri.

-Italy is home to the oldest, continuously inhabited Jewish community in Europe.
-This light custard is a perfect way to end a meat meal.
+Italy is home to the oldest continuously-inhabited Jewish community in Europe.
+This light custard is a perfect way to end a meal.
 The egg yolks are flavored and cooked gently over simmering water to allow the yolks to expand and thicken.

 Their love for mamaliga was so great that Romanian Jews were referred to as “Mamaligas” long after they crossed the Atlantic.